AER-RC/solar-source-function/README.md

 # Downloading and Staging the SSF Binary Inputs

+extract_solar requires a solar source function; there are four different versions available, which must be downloaded from Zenodo.
 Assuming the user has `cd`'d into `solar-source-function`, they can download and untar the necessary binary inputs with:

 ```